zopefoundation/mongopersist/src/mongopersist/README.txt

   ...         return '<%s %s>' %(self.__class__.__name__, self)

 We will fill out the other objects later.
-But for now, let's create a new person and store it in Mongo:
+But for now, let's create a new person and store it in mongoDB:

   >>> stephan = Person(u'Stephan')
   >>> stephan